 An investment vehicle that is very popular among investors is the annuity.
 This is a product offered by insurance companies that repays the money invested in it over time.
 The attraction is that with many annuities the payments continue for your lifetime, even if you live more than long enough to have been fully repaid with interest.
 That appeals to people who don’t want to outlive their money.

 What I described above is the simplest kind of annuity, called a fixed annuity.
 You pay the insurance company, say, $100,000.
 They agree to make annual payments to you of $6,414, for as long as you live.
 This at first glance seems to be 6.4% per year.
-Banks are only paying around 2.25% on 10-year CDs, so that sounds pretty good.
+Banks are paying much less on 10-year CDs, so that sounds pretty good.